Levels of Learning

 Deeply engaged in the satisfactions of his work and infinitely convinced of the possibilities of education, Ben Bloom left an imprint that will not soon erode.
 [With Elliot Eisner] ◊◊

-Subtle cognitions - including thinking on one's own, may be repressed or even harshly sanctioned in bad schools and vicious places of learning.
+Subtle cognitions - including thinking on one's own - may be repressed or even harshly sanctioned in bad schools and vicious places of learning.
 Performance is not all to learning - many aspects of learning are hard to measure through conform exams.
-[Cf. Gross, ch.
+[Cf. Gross 1999, Chap.
 1]

-The wise man takes from old supplies and adds what appears to be non-maddening new as fits in.
-The blend could be eclectic, that is based on selections of what appears to be best in various doctrines, methods, or styles; and composed of elements drawn from various sources, as the case may be.
+The wise man takes from old supplies and adds what appears to be non-maddening new ones as fits in.
+The blend could be eclectic - based on selections of what appears to be best in various doctrines, methods, or styles, and composed of elements drawn from various sources, as the case may be.

 If you do not enjoy a pleasant and successful learning experience or want to make the job more manageable, here are tips on what to do about it - not in detail, but "higher up", quite generalised.